Start9Labs/docs/src/user-manual/ssh.md

     Replace `SERVER-HOSTNAME` with your server's `adjective-noun.local` address URL.

 1. Enter your key's passphrase (if any)

-1. The first time you connect, you will see something like this:

-        The authenticity of host 'adjective-noun.local (192.168.1.175)' can't be established.

-        ED25519 key fingerprint is SHA256:BgYhzyIDbshm3annI1cfySd8C4/lh6Gfk2Oi3FdIVAa.

-        This key is not known by any other names.

-        Are you sure you want to continue connecting (yes/no/[fingerprint])?

-    Type "yes" and hit Enter to start trusting the server's SSH public key.

 ## Connecting via PuTTY on Windows